tstuefe/JEP387/review-guide/review-guide.md

-## Classloader-local subsystem
+## Classloader-local Subsystem

 Classes
-- `ClassLoaderMetaspace`
+- ClassLoaderMetaspace
-- `SpaceManager`
+- SpaceManager
 - Metachunk
 - ChunkAllocSequence

 The previous sub systems were all global structures.
-The Classloader-local subsystem encompasses all Classes whose instances are tied to a class loader.
+In contrast to that, this subsystem encompasses all Classes whose instances are tied to a class loader.

-This sub system builds atop the Central Chunk Repository, the ChunkManager, and indirectly atop the Virtual Memory Subsystem.
+It builds atop the Central Chunk Manager and indirectly atop the Virtual Memory Subsystem.

 It offers fine granular allocation to the caller.
 A caller needing 240 bytes for a constant pool will get this memory from this layer.
 Therefore it can be seen as the topmost layer of Metaspace.